Cystic Fibrosis and Stem Cells

 - The average life expectancy in the UK for CF sufferers is 43.5 years of age [6]

-- There are currently 2 clinical trials investigating the application of stem cells for treatmentย [7]
+- There are currently 2 clinical trials investigating the application of stem cells for treatment [7]

 Once the researchers have fixed the mutation, they will generate lung epithelial cells to confirm that normal function has been restored.
-It is hoped these cells could then be used to replace the cells in the lungs of patients with cystic fibrosis in the future.[9]
+It is hoped these cells could then be used to replace the cells in the lungs of patients with cystic fibrosis in the future.
+[9] While these cutting-edge laboratory techniques remain experimental and have not yet been approved as standard clinical cures, they do offer immense hope for a healthier future for sufferers.

 References